 SESP Leadership Institute

-The SESP Leadership Institute helps prepare new first-year and rising second year undergraduates to thrive at Northwestern.
+The SESP Leadership Institute is a fall quarter program that helps prepare new first-year and rising second year undergraduates to thrive at Northwestern.
 First-generation college students and students from lower-income backgrounds are especially encouraged to participate.
-See Optional Summer and Fall Opportunities or the SLI website for details.
+See Optional Summer Opportunities or the SLI website for details.